vincentbergeron33/Heritage-Housing-Issues/README.md

 * Before the analysis, we knew we wanted this page to answer business requirement 1, but we couldn't know in advance which plots would need to be displayed.
 * After data analysis, we agreed with stakeholders that the page will:
 	* State business requirement 1
-	* Checkbox: data inspection on customer base (display the number of rows and columns in the data, and display the first ten rows of the data)
+	* Checkbox: data inspection (display the number of rows and columns in the data, and display the first ten rows of the data)
-	* Display the most correlated variables to churn and the conclusions
+	* Display the most correlated variables to Sale Price and the conclusions.
-	* Checkbox: Individual plots showing the churn levels for each correlated variable
+	* Checkbox: Individual plots showing the correlation between Sale Price and the numerical variables.
-	* Checkbox: Parallel plot using Churn and correlated variables
+	* Checkbox: Parallel plot showing the correlation between Sale Price and the categorical variables.

-### Page 3: Prospect Churnometer
+### Page 3: Predict Sale Price
 * State business requirement 2
 * Set of widgets inputs, which relates to the prospect profile.
-Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
+Each set of inputs is related to a given ML task to predict the Sale Price.
-* "Run predictive analysis" button that serves the prospect data to our ML pipelines, and predicts if the prospect will churn or not, if so, when.
-It also shows to which cluster the prospect belongs and the cluster's profile.
-For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.
+* "Run predictive analysis" button that serves the prospect data to our ML pipelines, and predicts the prospect Sale Price.

 ### Page 4: Project Hypothesis and Validation
 * Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 After the data analysis, we can report that: